Bell Inequality in the Holographic EPR Pair: Bell Inequality in Quantum Theories

 where only $|A^{\uparrow}B^{\uparrow} \>$ contributes in the complete set of state $| X\>$ in the first line and we have used the commutativity of $P_A$ and $P_B$, as well as $P_A^2=P_A$ and $P_B^2=P_B$ for projectors.

-The above discussion shows that the Bell's test is measuring a time ordered Green's function which does not have to vanish when $P_A$ and $P_B$ are outside of each other's light cone.
-A familiar example of this is Feynman propagator which is also a time ordered Green's function.
+The above discussion shows that the Bell's test is measuring a time-ordered Green's function which does not have to vanish when $P_A$ and $P_B$ are outside of each other's light cone.
+A familiar example of this is Feynman propagator which is also a time-ordered Green's function.
 Typically, this dramatic property of the Green's function does not show up in physical observable.
 It is very interesting that Bell's test relates those Green's functions to observables through Eq.(\ref{timeordered}).
-In the following holographic model, it is also a time order Green's function that we will compute.
+In the following holographic EPR model, we will study the contour time-ordered Schwinger-Keldysh correlators of the EPR pair holographically.